nsidc/agu2023-qgreenland-cryocloud/notes/outline-draft1.md

       ...) you might need.
     * JupyterHub: JupyterLab deployed in the cloud so anyone can create a Lab on demand.

-* Working with an existing commmunity benefitted both:
+* Working with an existing community benefitted both:
     * Running workshops helps the CryoCloud team gather data
     * Running workshops helps expand CryoCloud's capabilities (we contributed `{N}` PRs to the open-source project)